 2.1 Advanced tsunami science knowledge

-List all known causes of tsunami, and demonstrate a detailed knowledge of each
+List all known causes of tsunami, and demonstrate a detailed knowledge of each.

-Describe how undersea earthquake cause tsunami, providing detail of the mechanism
+Describe how undersea earthquake cause tsunami, providing detail of the mechanism.

-Explain the basics of tsunami propagation in deep water, and be able to describe dependencies
+Explain the basics of tsunami propagation in deep water and be able to describe dependencies.

-Describe the process of tsunami attenuation and why it occurs
+Describe the process of tsunami attenuation and why it occurs.

-Explain in detail why tsunami wavelength, amplitude and speed change as the tsunami enters shallower water
+Explain in detail why tsunami wavelength, amplitude and speed change as the tsunami enters shallower water.

-Identify in detail the order of magnitude of tsunami properties in deep and shallow water in terms of speed, wavelength and period
+Identify in detail the order of magnitude of tsunami properties in deep and shallow water in terms of speed, wavelength and period.

-Describe in detail the difference between crest-first and tough-first tsunami in terms of first impacts on the coast
+Describe in detail the difference between crest-first and tough-first tsunami in terms of first impacts on the coast.

-Describe in detail how inundation is affected by the bathymetry, coastal properties and local tidal conditions
+Describe in detail how inundation is affected by the bathymetry, coastal properties and local tidal conditions.

 Explain in detail run-up and the difficulties of forecasting the extent of tsunami runup.

-Explain the principles and practicalities of how sea-level gauges measure tsunami
+Explain the principles and practicalities of how sea-level gauges measure tsunami.

-Explain in detail the limitations of sea-level gauges compared with other methods of measuring sea level for tsunami
+Explain in detail the limitations of sea-level gauges compared with other methods of measuring sea level for tsunami.

-Describe in detail how tsunami amplitudes can be dampened or amplified
+Describe in detail how tsunami amplitudes can be dampened or amplified.

-Describe the use and advantages of deep sea tsunameters (DART buoys), and how they can be used to calibrate tsunami forecast models
+Describe the use and advantages of deep sea tsunameters (DART buoys), and how they can be used to calibrate tsunami forecast models.

-Describe when the tsunami threat is likely to have passed, and what residual threat may remain
+Describe when the tsunami threat is likely to have passed, and what residual threat may remain.

 2.2 Advanced earthquake source knowledge

-Describe the three earthquake fault types and where they are most likely to be found, both within the Pacific and nationally
+Describe the three earthquake fault types and where they are most likely to be found, both within the Pacific and nationally.

-Explain which earthquake fault types are most likely to cause tsunami, giving reasons and exceptions
+Explain which earthquake fault types are most likely to cause tsunami, giving reasons and exceptions.

-Explain the difference between the basic earthquake terms of epicentre, hypocentre, location and depth and their relationship to tsunami generation
+Explain the difference between the basic earthquake terms of epicentre, hypocentre, location and depth and their relationship to tsunami generation.

-Describe how earthquake intensity is measured and why it may be useful for tsunami threat estimation
+Describe how earthquake intensity is measured and why it may be useful for tsunami threat estimation.

-Explain how strong motion amplitude and extent can be used to estimate likely earthquake magnitude and rupture dimensions and the resulting tsunami impacts
+Explain how strong motion amplitude and extent can be used to estimate likely earthquake magnitude and rupture dimensions and the resulting tsunami impacts.

-Explain how earthquake depth affects the potential for tsunami to be generated
+Explain how earthquake depth affects the potential for tsunami to be generated.

-Explain the earthquake magnitude scale, and the direct relationship to tsunami potential, including why a magnitude difference of 1 unit is large and what this means for tsunami generation
+Explain the earthquake magnitude scale, and the direct relationship to tsunami potential, including why a magnitude difference of 1 unit is large and what this means for tsunami generation.

-Outline the magnitude estimation types which are particularly useful for tsunami characterisation (MW, MWP, MWW, etc.), including advantages and limitations
+Outline the magnitude estimation types which are particularly useful for tsunami characterisation (MW, MWP, MWW, etc.), including advantages and limitations.

-Describe the differences and importance of unilateral or bilateral slip of a fault and compare uniform slip with non-uniform slip
+Describe the differences and importance of unilateral or bilateral slip of a fault and compare uniform slip with non-uniform slip.

-Explain how magnitude, rupture length, rupture width and slip are related, and the importance for tsunami generation
+Explain how magnitude, rupture length, rupture width and slip are related, and the importance for tsunami generation.

 2.3 Advanced tsunami forecast modelling: Can competently use tsunami forecast modelling software to produce tsunami forecast impact models